ibm-cloud-docs/containers/cs_firewall.md

 <br />

-## Running `{[kubectl]}` commands from behind a firewall
+## Running `kubectl` commands from behind a firewall
 {: #firewall_kubectl}

-If corporate network policies prevent access from your local system to public endpoints via proxies or firewalls, to run `{[kubectl]}` commands, you must allow TCP access for the cluster.
+If corporate network policies prevent access from your local system to public endpoints via proxies or firewalls, to run `kubectl` commands, you must allow TCP access for the cluster.
 {:shortdesc}

 When a cluster is created, the port in the service endpoint URLs is randomly assigned from within 20000-32767.
 You can either choose to open port range 20000-32767 for any cluster that might get created or you can choose to allow access for a specific existing cluster.